 A proxy server is a server that acts as an intermediary, taking requests from client computers (that would be your computer) and delivering content from other computers to the clients.

 A proxy server can easily be set up to make P2P requests.
-While it’s beyond the scope of this article to detail how a proxy server can be used for P2P/Torrenting, Zero Paid has a nice tutorial on how to set everything up.
+While it’s beyond the scope of this article to detail how a proxy server can be used for P2P/Torrenting, NordVPN has a nice tutorial on how to set up your proxy server.

 When searching for an honest proxy server provider, it’s a good idea to stick to trusted vendors.
 CyberGhost offers an excellent proxy service, which can be used without the fear that someone is monitoring everything you send through the proxy server.